Struggling to stay healthy? Kick that infection to the curb with over 20 natural home remedies for colds and flu (that really work!).

 Healing Ginger Lemon Gummies from Raia’s Recipes

-Much thanks to these bloggers who contributed their recipes:
+Much thanks to these bloggers who contributed their remedies for colds and flu:

 A Calculated Whisk, All the Nourishing Things, Attainable Sustainable, And Here We Are, Butter for All, Farm Fresh Feasts, Fearless Dining, Heal You Naturally, Kitchen Treaty, Life Currents, Low Carb Yum, Natural Fit Foodie, Prepare & Nourish, Raising Generation Nourished, Recipes to Nourish, Simply Beyond Herbs, Studio Botanica, The Health Nut Mama, The Tasting Page, Whole New Mom, Wholesome Yum, Yang’s Nourishing Kitchen